PreferredAI/tutorials/1806-image-classification/README.md

 # Prerequisites

-This code is written in [Python3](https://www.python.org/downloads/) and requires [TensorFlow 1.7+](https://www.tensorflow.org/install/).
-In addition, you need to install a few more packages to process data, [Anaconda](https://www.anaconda.com/download/) is recommended for python environment.
+This code is written in Python 3 which can be downloaded from [here](https://www.python.org/downloads/release/python-355/).
+Please setup the environment if needed.

 First, you need to clone our repository.